tomzx/blog.tomrochette.com-content/agi/learning/article.md

 	* Incapability of jumping from one state to another without going through the transitive states?
 * By learning enough examples, the brain is able to reconfigure itself in order to be more efficient and by the same means generalizes certain concepts, thus increasing its understanding
 * Hierarchy of abilities (sounds, words, sentences, ideas)
+* Is there a maximum amount of information in the universe?
+	* Is it possible to be "done" with learning all the facts in the universe?

 # Overview
 Learning is lossy encoding (similar to lossy compression).